itheodoridis/check-config-changes/README.md

 # Description
 This Nagios plugin can get the config of a network device and check it for differences against a 'golden config image'.
 The code uses Cisco PyATS to connect to the device and check for differences.
 The idea behind the plugin was to find a way to change the network state in a status variable (more about this in the Additional Notes section).
+We once faced a nasty bug during an upgrade where the running config would dissappear from the switch being upgraded but the data remained in memory.
+So if we hadn't noticed, saved config and rebooted, we would have a disaster in our hands.
+It was then that I got the idea for this plugin, so my workmate and myself got it working.

 <img src="nagios-pyats.jpg" raw=true alt="Nagios Core - PyATS Diagram">